ejoliet/playground/.github/pull_request_template.md

-Please check if the PR fulfills these requirements
+## Please check if the PR fulfills these requirements

+- [ ] A link to the JIRA ticket has been provided
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] \(Optional) If web application, URL link to a live version is provided

-What kind of change does this PR introduce?
+## What kind of change does this PR introduce?
 (Bug fix, feature, docs update, ...)

+`check if applying existing label make sense`

-What is the current behavior?
-(You can also link to an open issue here)
+## What is the current behavior?

-What is the new behavior (if this is a feature change)?
+## What is the new behavior (if this is a feature change)?

-Does this PR introduce a breaking change?
+## Does this PR introduce a breaking change?
 (What changes might users need to make in their application due to this PR?)

-Other information:
+### Other information:

+Did you test on different browsers?
+- [ ] Chrome
+- [ ] Safari
+- [ ] Firefox
+- [ ] Edge